-Parkinson’s disease is a condition of the brain and central nervous system that progressively affects movement.
-Symptoms usually begin on one side of the body and become worse with time.
+Parkinson’s disease is a condition of the central nervous system that progressively affects movement.
+Symptoms usually begin on one side of the body and worsen with time.
 Typical motor symptoms include tremors, muscle rigidity, slowness of movement (bradykinesia), and reduced posture and balance.

 Hoehn and Yahr scale

 In this stage, symptoms are severe and very limiting.
-It is still possible for the patient to stand without assistance, but he or she is not able to live alone and needs help for daily activities.
+It is still possible for the patient to stand without assistance, but he or she is not able to live alone and needs help with daily activities.

-Note: Parkinson’s News Today is strictly a news and information website about the disease.
+Parkinson’s News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.